-When we walk on the banks of ponds, canals etc. What king of animals do we see?
+canals etc. we can see different kinds of animals.
 We can see leeches, snails, earth worms etc.

 People in rural areas are familiar with leeches.
 While rearing cattle near water they find leeches on the skin of animals.
 Leeches stick on the skin and suck the blood of cattle as well as humans.
 They have special structures called suckers in their mouth to do this.

 Do snails and earthworms also suck something from the ground?
 Discuss this with your teacher and your friends.

-Activity-9: Modes of collecting food
+Activity-9: Modes of getting food

 Observe the following animals in your surroundings.
 Find out how they get their food.
 Observe them everyday for at least a week.
-Write whatever you observe in your notebook.
+Write whatever you observe in your notebook and display it on your wall magazine.